 Monitoring places of detention

-This page provides information about the Ombudsman’s role in monitoring places of detention under the Crimes of Torture Act 1989, giving effect to New Zealand’s international obligations under the Optional Protocol to the Convention against Torture.
+This page provides information about the Ombudsman’s role in examining and monitoring places of detention under the Crimes of Torture Act 1989, giving effect to New Zealand’s international obligations under the Optional Protocol to the Convention against Torture.

-- What is the Crimes of Torture Act?
+- What is the Crimes of Torture Act (COTA)?

 - Where can I find out more?

-The Ombudsman is responsible for examining and monitoring the treatment of people detained in:
+The Ombudsman is responsible for examining and monitoring the treatment of people detained in New Zealand’s:

 - immigration detention facilities

-- health and disability places of detention (e.g. hospitals and secure care facilities, including those in publically and privately run aged care facilities
+- health and disability places of detention (such as within hospitals and secure care facilities, including those in publically and privately run aged care facilities

 - child care and protection and youth justice residences.